huntabyte/bits-ui/NOTES.md

 ---

 We need to expose the different `open` states via snippet props for all the `forceMount`-able components to work with Svelte and other transition/animation libs.

+---

+We need to handle `invalid` state for the `DateRangeField` component.